 Quick update.
 All is good.
 I have been contacted by the local NBC news station regarding the expedition-so that will be good press.
 Here are some details about my solo S24O (sub 24hour overnight) this weekend.
 In preparation of the expedition, every weekend I will do a bike overnight where I ride solo or with friends to some cool location and camp overnight.

+My overnight ride this weekend was to Cedar Cove Feline Conservatory in Louisburg, Kansas.
+I know the director, BJ, and she graciously let me camp on the property.
 This place is incredible, if you have not been there, you need to go!
 It is a sanctuary for big cats, wolves, and other assorted exotic animals who have been abandoned, abused, and unwanted by Zoos and cannot be released into the wild because they are too domesticated by humans.

 The staff there gives alot of love to these animals and I have alot of respect for them.
 My ride there was mostly blacktop, when I got to 215th and Misson is switch to gravel until I reached Highway 68.
 I took a left and rolled to Cedar Cove.
 My friend BJ was giving a tour so I got to wonder around and chat with all the animals: 6 tigers, 2 african lions, a leopard, a lynx, 3mtn lions, 3 wolves, bob cats, and some other assorted animals.